8 Things You’ll Miss About Being Pregnant

-It’s definitely intimate and private to feel baby kick—you’re the only one who’s connected with her that way.
+It’s an intimate and private thing to feel baby kick—you’re the only one who’s connected with baby that way.
 “I thought I wouldn’t, but I miss feeling baby kick and rubbing my belly and that connection between the two of us while she was in there,” rzurbr says.
-Over time, you’ll miss the kicks less and less and find ways to bond one-on-one out of the womb.
+Over time, you’ll miss the kicks less and less and find ways to bond one-on-one with your child out of the womb.

-Those relaxing naps you squeezed in over the weekend?
-A new mom might get a couple, but they’re in an effort to replace the four interrupted hours she got last night, not the full eight her pre-baby self got.
+Those relaxing naps you’re squeezing in over the weekend?
+A new mom might get a couple, but they’re in an effort to replace the four interrupted hours of sleep she got last night.
+Yes, sleep can be hard to come by during pregnancy, but unfortunately even more so during parenthood.
 “I thought I wasn’t getting enough sleep when I was pregnant,” says Jocelyn0415.
 “Oh, how wrong I was!”

-Just walking down the street or checking out at the supermarket, you got well-wishes and questions about your due date and how you were feeling.
-“Everyone wanted to take care of me, insisted I rest, asked if I was okay, or just flat-out helped,” says DollphinFreek10.
-Now, you’re practically invisible.
-An adorable baby enters the room, and you’re just the person holding her.
+Just while walking down the street or checking out at the supermarket, you probably get well-wishes and questions about how you’re feeling.
+“Everyone wanted to take care of me, insisted I rest, asked if I was okay or just flat-out helped,” says DollphinFreek10.
+Once you’re a parent, you might feel practically invisible—when an adorable baby enters the room, you’re just the person holding them.

 “I miss seeing my midwife,” says Mack924.
 Surprise!
-Prenatal checkups seemed like a chore before, but after a while you got used to them and may have bonded with a few nurses and your OB.
-Except for your checkup at around six weeks postbaby, you may never see them again.
+Prenatal checkups may seem like a chore right now, but you’ve likely bonded with a few nurses and your OB.
+Except for your postpartum checkup at around six weeks, you may never see them again.

-You didn’t have to “suck it in” at the beach, you felt curvy in all the right places, and everyone complimented you on your pregnant glow.
+Yes, your body is going through major changes right now and it can take some getting used to.
+But the upside?
+You feel curvy in all the right places and everyone compliments you on your pregnant glow.
 “I loved being pregnant; I felt beautiful and awesome,” says BioGirl21.

+Once your morning sickness abates and you figure out the best positions to accommodate that bump, sex during pregnancy can be pretty amazing.
 “I miss the sex.
-I’m too tired for it, now!” says Bonzai!
-Not only are you tired, but you’re still healing down there, and your libido may hit an all-time low in those first weeks and months.
-Plus, when on earth is there actual time to get busy when you’re on call with baby 24/7?
-Getting your sex life back on track can take a lot of time and patience.
-Eventually you’ll get your mojo back.
+I’m too tired for it now!” says Bonzai.
+As a new parent, not only will you be tired, but you’ll still be healing down there, and your libido may dip in those first weeks and months.
+Getting your sex life back on track can take some time and patience, but eventually you’ll get your mojo back.